-The UTHealth School of Biomedical Informatics continues to monitor the impact of COVID-19 and makes updates to school operations in the interest of our community's health and safety.
+The UTHealth Houston School of Biomedical Informatics continues to monitor the impact of COVID-19 and makes updates to school operations in the interest of our community's health and safety.
 Current and incoming students are required to complete all degree requirements as defined in the catalog for the year they matriculated into their degree program.
-Faculty, staff, and students can view updates to school operations on The School of Biomedical Informatics COVID-19 website (https://sbmi.uth.edu/covid-19/students.htm).
+Faculty, staff, and students can view updates to school operations on The School of Biomedical Informatics COVID-19 website (https://sbmi.uth.edu/covid-19/index.htm).

-All decisions related to course delivery or academic requirements for the 2021-2022 academic year will be announced via email to the student's UTHealth email address.
+All decisions related to course delivery or academic requirements for the 2022-2023 academic year will be announced via email to the student's UTHealth Houston email address.

-Additional information can be found on the UTHealth COVID-19 Resources website.
+Additional information can be found on the UTHealth Houston COVID-19 Resources website.

-Academic Calendar 2021 - 2022
+Academic Calendar 2022 - 2023

-FALL SEMESTER 2021
+FALL SEMESTER 2022